 Hong Kong adopts territorial source tax system, whereby only income arising in or derived from a trade, profession or business carrying on in Hong Kong is subject to Hong Kong profits tax.
 In other words, a company incorporated in Hong Kong is potentially exposed to Hong Kong profits tax but it can lodge an offshore non-taxable claim for its offshore-sourced profits.
 On the other hand, a company incorporated outside of Hong Kong and which has carried on business in Hong Kong and earns Hong Kong-sourced profits is rather likely to have the tax reporting obligations in Hong Kong.

-We assist our clients in managing their (inter)national tax exposure.
+Our Hong Kong tax consultant team assists our clients in managing their (inter)national tax exposure.
 We can provide comments and suggestions on how to strengthen a proper offshore arrangement.
-Our tax advisors also assist clients in complying with the relevant local tax rules and regulations in Hong Kong.
+Moreover, our Hong Kong tax consultant team also assists clients in complying with the relevant local tax rules and regulations in Hong Kong.
 In summary:

 - Profits tax return filing